dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/barcode-scanner-customization.md

 ### Manually modify the UI file

 Another way to fully customize the UI is by directly editing the `.xml` file.
 In the `dist/` directory, you'll find the `barcode-scanner.ui.xml` file, which is the default UI for the `BarcodeScanner`.

+> [!NOTE]
+> Although it is essentially HTML, using a .xml extension can help prevent compatibility issues with the Live Server plugin.

 You can make a copy of it and apply your own modifications.
 For example, to double the size of the `UploadImage` icon, you can edit the file like this:

 ```xml
 <template>